 - Min Distance

 - The distance from the object center, up to where the force field is effective with full strength.
-If you have a Fall-off of 0 this parameter does nothing, because the field is effective with full strength up to Max Distance (or the infinity).
+If you have a falloff of 0 this parameter will have no effect, because the field is effective with full strength up to Max Distance (or the infinity).
 Shown by an additional circle around the object.